How to Stream on Twitch: The Definitive Guide to Twitch Live Streaming

 Since there are so many valuable Twitch alternatives, some streamers like to stream on multiple platforms at once.
 This is called “simulcasting.”

 Most live video streaming setups require the support of streaming software that is dedicated to simulcasting.
-The best way to approach this is to host your stream on a professional video streaming platform and simulcast to the social-grade destinations from there.
+The best way to approach this is to host your stream on a professional video streaming platform and simulcast it to the social-grade destinations from there.

 Our recommended tool for simulcasting is Switchboard Live.
 This platform supports simulcasting to Facebook, YouTube, Twitch, and more.